kamalraj21intel/uwc-docs/source/Pages/page_04.rst

    7. Running Basic UWC micro-services with time series services (Telegraf & InfluxDBCOnnector) along with Sparkplug service, Sample SamplePublisher and Sample              SampleSubscriber
    8. Running the Sample DB publisher with Telegraf, InfluxDBCOnnector, ZmqBroker & Etcd container
    9. Basic UWC micro-services with Sample SamplePublisher and Sample SampleSubscriber
-   10. All modules UWC modules, KPI-tactic Application, SPARKPLUG-BRIDGE, Telegraf, InfluxDBCOnnector, ZmqBroker, Etcd container, Sample SamplePublisher, and Sample           SampleSubscriber
+   10. All modules UWC modules, KPI-tactic Application, SPARKPLUG-BRIDGE, Telegraf, InfluxDBCOnnector, ZmqBroker, Etcd container, SamplePublisher, and           SampleSubscriber
     * Do you want to use pre-build images from public docker hub ?
     - Yes
     - No